StanfordAHA/CGRAFlowDoc/simulator/simulator.md

 # Simulator (run_tbg.csh)

 The simulator takes a CGRA bitstream, plus an input image, and produces an output image.
-The output image is presumably the same as what would be produced by running the same bitstream and input on actual CGRA hardware.
+The output image is supposed to be the same as actual CGRA hardware would build.

 `run_tbg.csh` is the driver for the simulator.
 Its main purpose is to call the [Test Bench Generator](tbg/intro.md) (TBG).